How To Increase Your Overall Self-Esteem Or Self-Confidence

 - There's something wrong with you if you've got a unique worldview, sense of humor, or style of socializing.

-- There's something wrong with you if you're not athletic and don't like team sports.
+- There's something wrong with you if you're not athletic and dislike team sports.

 - There's something wrong with you if you don't have the right body type.

-- There's something wrong with you if you don't always act like a traditional 'man' or 'woman'.
+- There's something wrong with you if you don't conform to traditional gender roles.

 Quickly, here are few non-socializing-related ones: